 that has a generating capacity exceeding 500 W but not exceeding 5 kW.

-[Regulation 3 amended in Gazette 23 Dec 2005 p.
+[Regulation 3 amended: Gazette 23 Dec 2005 p.
 6267; 31 Mar 2006 p.
 1346.]

 4. References to licence held by relevant corporation

 A reference in these regulations to a transmission licence, a distribution licence, a retail licence or an integrated regional licence held by a relevant corporation includes a reference to a licence of that kind that the corporation is deemed to hold under section 46 of the Act.